-DETACH CARD Please take note of the important information enclosed with the Proxy Ballot.
-There are a number of issues related to the management and operation of your Company that require your immediate attention and approval. these are discussed in detail in the enclosed proxy materials.
+Please take note of the important information enclosed with this Proxy Ballot.
+There are a number of issues related to the management and operation of your Company that require your immediate attention and approval.
+These are discussed in detail in the enclosed proxy materials.

 Your vote counts, and you are strongly encouraged to exercise your right to vote your shares.

-Please mark the boxes on the proxy card to indicate how your shares shall be voted.
+Please mark the boxes on this proxy card to indicate how your shares will be voted.
 Then sign the card, detach it and return your proxy vote in the enclosed postage paid envelope.

-Your vote must be received prior to the Annual Meeting of Stockholders, December 10, 1996 Thank you in advance for your prompt consideration of these matters.
+Your vote must be received prior to the Annual Meeting of Stockholders, December 18, 1997.
+Thank you in advance for your prompt consideration of these matters.

+Sincerely,

-Sincerely, CMG Information Services, Inc.
+CMG Information Services, Inc.